 If your client has employees that are change-averse, chances are they are going to resist using the new software.
 If your solution is a little more complex to figure out than their previous vendor, they’ll be quick to label it as unusable or impractical.

-Instead, it provides practical walkthroughs and tutorials that new users can access at any time they get stuck, as well as in-person assistance from a Customer Service Manager.
+- Practical walkthroughs and tutorials that new users can access at any time they get stuck

 When do you need a customer onboarding process?

-You will need a customer onboarding system or process in place whenever a new customer joins your platform or when existing customers upgrade to a new tier or product.
+You will need an onboarding system or process in place whenever a new customer joins your platform or when existing customers upgrade to a new tier or product.

 Some companies make the mistake of thinking that a free trial is the equivalent of onboarding, and the client would have used the trial period to familiarize themselves with the solution thoroughly.